Prescription drug addiction: Society and Culture

+Media framing and activist messaging together shape stigma, which then affects public reaction and policymaking.
+Strong stigma—reinforced by criminalizing or moralizing portrayals—reduces support for treatment-oriented policies and increases support for punitive approaches.
+Kresovich and colleagues found that stigma is the emotional mechanism that translates media exposure into policy attitudes: when stigma is high, support for evidence-based measures drops; when stigma is low, support increases.

+Van Draanen and Erickson’s findings show that changes in media language can shift policymaker rhetoric, leading to more nuanced understandings of addiction and more willingness to consider structural explanations.³ Similarly, Netherland and Hansen demonstrate that when media portray addiction as a medical or social issue rather than as crime, public support grows for treatment and harm-reduction responses.

+Through these processes, media and activist claims-making shape the entire trajectory of social responses to prescription drug addiction—from public understanding to political decisions and institutional outcomes.

+Prescription drug addiction becomes understood as a social problem not only because of rising overdose rates but also because media and activists construct narratives about what addiction means and how society should respond.
+Media coverage has often emphasized crime and individual responsibility, reinforcing stigma and punitive approaches, while activists work to shift public narratives toward compassion, structural explanations, and evidence-based interventions.
+Together, these claims-making efforts influence stigma, public reaction, and policy development, revealing how the earliest stages of social-problem construction can shape long-term responses to addiction.

 Commonly abused drug categories

 Opioid analgesics

 Vicodin is a hydrocodone-containing analgesic.

 Opioid painkillers exert CNS depressant effects by binding to opioid receptors.
 Its psychoactive properties potentially cause euphoria.
 Changes in the pain management including more liberal opioids prescription for chronic pain conditions, prescription of higher doses and the development of more potent opioid drugs play an important role contributing to the current epidemic of prescription opioid addiction.
 Examples of opioid drugs include morphine, codeine, oxycodone, hydrocodone, fentanyl, tramadol and methadone.

 Stimulants

 Stimulants are drugs that increase alertness and attention.
 This class of drugs have been frequently prescribed for patients with attention deficit hyperactivity disorder (ADHD) in many countries.
 In addition to taking higher doses of medication than prescribed, stimulant users may also combine prescribed stimulants with illicit drugs or alcohol in order to induce euphoria.
 Examples of prescribed stimulants include amphetamine, dextroamphetamine, methamphetamine and methylphenidate.

 Anxiolytic sedative-hypnotics

 The singer Prince was a frequent user of painkillers and died of an overdose of fentanyl.

 Sedatives have potent, dose-dependent CNS depressant effects.
 These drugs exert a calming effect and may also induce sleepiness.
 Sedative-hypnotic medications are commonly prescribed for anti-anxiety or sleeping aid purposes.

 A major class of sedative-hypnotics causing addiction is benzodiazepines, which includes alprazolam, diazepam, clonazepam and lorazepam.